-- (d) In any judicial, administrative, or similar proceeding, an arbitrator or representative of an arbitration organization is not competent to testify or required to produce records as to any statement, conduct, decision, or ruling occurring during the arbitration proceeding to the same extent as a judge of a court of this State acting in a judicial capacity.
-This subsection does not apply: - (1) to the extent necessary to determine the claim of an arbitrator or an arbitration organization or a representative of the arbitration organization against a party to the arbitration proceeding or - (2) if a party to the arbitration proceeding files a motion to vacate an award under Section 23(a)(1) or (2) and establishes prima facie that a ground for vacating the award exists. - (e) If a person commences a civil action against an arbitrator, an arbitration organization, or a representative of an arbitration organization arising from the services of the arbitrator, organization, or representative or if a person seeks to compel an arbitrator or a representative of an arbitration organization to testify in violation of subsection (d), and the court decides that the arbitrator, arbitration organization, or representative of an arbitration organization is immune from civil liability or that the arbitrator or representative of the organization is incompetent to testify, the court shall award to the arbitrator, organization, or representative reasonable attorney's fees and other reasonable expenses of litigation.
+(d) In a judicial, administrative, or similar proceeding, an arbitrator or representative of an arbitration organization is not competent to testify, and may not be required to produce records as to any statement, conduct, decision, or ruling occurring during the arbitration proceeding, to the same extent as a judge of a court of this State acting in a judicial capacity.
+This subsection does not apply: (1) to the extent necessary to determine the claim of an arbitrator, arbitration organization, or representative of the arbitration organization against a party to the arbitration proceeding; or

+(2) to a hearing on a [motion] to vacate an award under Section 23(a)(1) or (2) if the [movant] establishes prima facie that a ground for vacating the award exists.

+(e) If a person commences a civil action against an arbitrator, arbitration organization, or representative of an arbitration organization arising from the services of the arbitrator, organization, or representative or if a person seeks to compel an arbitrator or a representative of an arbitration organization to testify or produce records in violation of subsection (d), and the court decides that the arbitrator, arbitration organization, or representative of an arbitration organization is immune from civil liability or that the arbitrator or representative of the organization is not competent to testify, the court shall award to the arbitrator, organization, or representative reasonable attorney's fees and other reasonable expenses of litigation.

-1. Section 14(a) in regard to immunity for an arbitrator is based on the language of former Section 1280.1 of the California Code of Civil Procedure establishing immunity for arbitrators.
+1. Section 14(a) regarding an arbitrator's immunity is based on the language of former section 1280.1 of the California Code of Civil Procedure establishing immunity for arbitrators.
 Section 1280.1 was enacted with an expiration date and was not renewed.
-See also Cal.
-Civ.
-Proc.
-Code § 1297.119 which gives the same protection to arbitrators in international arbitrations and unlike § 1280.1 had no expiration date and is still in effect.
-Three other States presently provide some form of arbitral immunity in their arbitration statutes.
-Fla.
-Stat.
-Ann. § 44.107 (West 1995); N.C.
-Gen. Stat. § 7A-37.1 (1995); Utah Code Ann. § 78-31b-4 (1994).
+See also CAL.
+CIV.
+PROC.
+CODE § 1297.119 which gives the same protection to arbitrators in international arbitrations and unlike § 1280.1 has no expiration date and is still in effect.
+Three other states presently provide some form of arbitral immunity in their arbitration statutes.
+FLA.
+STAT.
+ANN. § 44.107 (West 1995); N.C.
+GEN. STAT. § 7A-37.1 (1995); UTAH CODE ANN. § 78-31b-4 (1994).

-Arbitral immunity has its origins in common law judicial immunity and in most jurisdictions tracks it directly.
+Arbitral immunity has its origins in common law judicial immunity; most jurisdictions track the common law directly.
 The key to this identity is the "functional comparability" of the role of arbitrators and judges.
 See Butz v.
 Economou, 438 U.S. 478, 511-12 (1978) (establishing the principle that the extension of judicial-like immunity to non-judicial officials is properly based on the "functional comparability" of the individual's acts and judgments to the acts and judgments of judges); see also Corey v.
-New York Stock Exchange, 691 F.2d 1205, 1209 (6th Cir.
+New York Stock Exch., 691 F.2d 1205, 1209 (6th Cir.
 1982) (applying the "functional comparability" standard for immunity); Antoine v.
 Byers & Anderson, Inc., 508 U.S. 429, 435-36 (1993) (holding that the key to the extension of judicial immunity to non-judicial officials is the "performance of the function of resolving disputes between parties or of authoritatively adjudicating private rights").

 In addition to the grant of immunity from a civil action, arbitrators are also generally accorded immunity from process when subpoenaed or summoned to testify in a judicial proceeding in a case arising from their service as arbitrator.
 See, e.g., Andros Compania Maritima v.
 Marc Rich, 579 F.2d 691 (2d Cir.
 1978); Gramling v.
-Food Mach. and Chem.
+Food Mach. & Chem.
 Corp., 151 F. Supp.
-853 (W.D.S.C.
+853 (W.D.
+S.C.
 1957).
-This full immunity from any civil proceedings is what is intended by the language in Section 14(a).
+This full immunity from any civil proceedings is what is intended by the language in section 14(a).